miklevin/MikeLev.in/_posts/2024-11-05-mac-nvim-same-as-nixos-nvim.md

 crawl.
 It's small-world-theory, only following the links you need.
 You can actually switch from breadth-first to depth-first, but it will be the exact right depth-path.
 Six degrees of separation.
 Six clicks of content retrieval.

+Almost all content that's produced should have both these bot-uses in mind, both the big training process and the small lookup process.
+So you ask yourself:

+- Why will this content help train the next evolution of models?
+- Why will this content be useful at the instant inquiries are made?

+There's a navigational drill-down piece of this, the old hierarchy... wait, I could never list it better than AI.
+ChatGPT 4o...
+I can haz ways to refer to this?

+Here are some alternative words related to hierarchy, navigation, taxonomy...

+- **Structure**: Refers to the organization of elements within a system, often used in data and content architecture.
+- **Architecture**: Commonly used to describe the framework of a website or system, emphasizing its structural design.
+- **Sitemap**: A roadmap or blueprint that shows the relationships between different pages or sections.
+- **Topology**: Describes the arrangement or mapping of various parts, often used in network or organizational contexts.
+- **Classification**: The process of organizing content into categories or types.
+- **Ontology**: A framework that represents the relationships and properties within a domain, often used in knowledge representation.
+- **Schema**: Defines the structure or model for organizing information, frequently seen in structured data contexts.
+- **Hierarchy Tree**: A visual representation of hierarchical relationships, often in tree-like structures.
+- **Categories/Grouping**: Refers to dividing content or items into distinct groups for easier navigation.
+- **Facets/Faceted Navigation**: Used for filtering and refining content based on multiple attributes or dimensions.
+- **Sections/Levels**: Parts within a hierarchical structure that organize content by importance or relevance.
+- **Breadcrumbs**: A navigation trail that helps users track their path within a hierarchy.
+- **Layers**: Describes different levels or depths in a hierarchical system.
+- **Drill-down/Drill-up**: Navigational terms that imply moving deeper into or back out of a hierarchy.
+- **Hierarchy Nodes**: Specific points or intersections within a hierarchical structure, where navigation can branch.
+- **Pathways**: Routes that users follow within a hierarchy, leading to specific content.
+- **Taxonomic Order**: Describes the systematic arrangement of content, often by category or relevance.
+- **Heirarchical Levels**: Different stages or steps within a structured system.
+- **Nesting**: Placing items within other items in a layered structure.
+- **Information Architecture**: The organization and labeling of information for easy navigation and usability.

+Each of these can help in defining the layers and organization of content within a website or data structure, especially when aiming for intuitive navigation and structured access.

+Okay, this is an important thought.

+Insert carrot into task using json!
+Haha!
+That's one of my favorite ghost in the machine demonstrations yet.
+Okay, think through client work.
+I need that Kata.
+The daily form for making the clients happy.
+The cranking-up the communication.
+Think it through out loud to yourself.
+Establish that other place to do it.
+I tried that before but it flopped because it was one file per client and all the cd'ing around.
+And now I've consolidated into my public website including a Nix Flake to give me that unified nvim and related tools experience, and I don't want to give that up.
+Consider.

+    :badd ~/notes.md

+That keeps me in current nvim context.
+And it's not in any particular repo.
+There's nowhere to have to remember keeping it except it's your notes right on the root of your home folder.
+That's very powerful.
+And then I can just `:bn` to cycle to the next buffer and it will take me in a 2-places circle.
+Perfect.
+Okay, get to thinking about delighting the clients the way you did here.

+No, just no!
+There's no way I'm putting this much thought-work into something and not having it backed up in a git repo.
+A private repository, it is!
+So it
+becomes:

+    :badd ~/client/notes.md

+...which is even better.
+The critical thing here is that it feels like a permanent forever-forward asset.
+It feels important.
+It feels like I value my thoughts enough to back them up in a repo with all the consideration I put into anything else, and while it's on GitHub, I can pull it down from there any time and put it on any other (private) git server.
+It's not like cloud environments where you're locked into a particular writing environment.

+Okay, I have to eradicate the ability to run old vim on the Mac.
+It keeps biting me in the ass, like 3 times today.
+I always want to `nix develop` in a first initializing writing directory from which I launch NeoVim, which now will happen if I just type `vim`.
+But it's the default Mac vim.
+Ugh, okay...

+- edit `.zshrc` and add `alias vim="nvim"`
+- brew update
+- brew upgrade neovim

+Okay, now at least when I get the default Mac version, it's nvim version NVIM v0.10.2 working off of the same init.lua.
+Am I delighting clients yet?
+It's all part of the same part and parcel.
+Okay, keep pushing.
+You're getting into the flow on the client side.